colbyhemond/pinebark-site/content/faq.md

   - question: Do you have vaccination requirements?
     answer: Yes, for the health and safety of all dogs.

-      - Rabies

-      - Distemper

-      - Parvovirus

-      - Bordatella

-      Distemper, Hepatitis, Parvo, and Parainfluenza might be listed as DHPP or DHLLPP on your dog's medical records.

-      Bordatella - Helps prevent some strains of kennel cough.
-The vaccine does not prevent against all strains, and just like the human flu, there is a risk.

       * Rabies

       * Distemper